Barycentric stability of nonlocal perimeters: the convex case: Introduction

 with equality if and only if $E$ is a ball.
 The sharp quantitative version of the isoperimetric inequality~\eqref{non--local_iso} was later proved in~\cite{FFMMM}.
 For every $n\geq 2$ and $s_0\in (0,1)$, there exists a positive constant $C(n, s_0)$ such that

 whenever $s\in[s_0,1]$ and $0<|E|<\infty$, where

 is the $s$--isoperimetric deficit.

-The aim of this paper is to initiate the study of barycentric quantitative isoperimetric inequalities in the fractional setting, focusing on convex sets.
-More precisely, we establish a lower bound for the $s$--isoperimetric deficit in terms of the barycentric asymmetry, valid for any convex body in $\mathbb{R}^n$.
+The aim of this note is to initiate the study of barycentric quantitative isoperimetric inequalities in the fractional setting, focusing on convex sets.
+More precisely, we establish a lower bound for the $s$--isoperimetric deficit in terms of the barycentric asymmetry, valid for any convex set in $\mathbb{R}^n$.

-Our main results is the following. \begin{theorem} For any $s\in(0,1)$ and any convex body $E\subseteq\mathbb{R}^n$ with finite measure and nonempty interior, there exists a constant $C$, depending only on $n$ and $s$, such that
+Our main result is the following. \begin{theorem} For any $s\in(0,1)$ and any convex set $E\subseteq\mathbb{R}^n$ with finite measure and nonempty interior, there exists a constant $C$, depending only on $n$ and $s$, such that

 \end{theorem} Although in this note we focus on convex sets, the proof works as well for nearly spherical sets, see Remark \ref{rmk:ns}.
 This is a key point for extending the result to a broader class of sets.
 However, as in the local case, we point out that a barycentric isoperimetric inequality cannot hold without additional assumptions on the class of admissible sets (e.g., equi--boundedness).
 Indeed, consider the set $E$ as the union of a ball of radius slightly less than one and a second ball of very small radius $\varepsilon$ placed sufficiently far apart so that the barycenter lies outside the set $E$ and total volume equals that of the unit ball.
 In this configuration, we have $\lambda_0(E) = 2$, while $\delta_s(E) \approx \varepsilon^{n-s}$.